-• Our organization has implemented an operator training and certification program as required by the Occupational Safety and Health Administration, OSHA, and their standard "Powered Industrial Trucks."

-- An operator of a powered industrial truck must be trained on the specific type of truck they will be certified to operate. - In order to be certified, an operator must demonstrate that they fully understand the instruments and controls of the vehicle and that they are able to operate the truck proficiently and in a safe manner.
+- Our workplace is full of hazards, hazards that can hurt us or kill us. - One hazard in many industrial workplaces is the unsafe operation of powered industrial trucks, commonly called forklifts or lift trucks. - Ensuring that drivers operate forklifts in a safe manner can prevent injuries and save lives. - This is why the California Division of Occupational Safety and Health, or Cal/OSHA, requires that employers implement a forklift operator training and certification program. - An operator of a powered industrial truck must be trained on the specific type of truck they will be certified to operate. - In order to be certified, an operator must demonstrate that they fully understand the instruments and controls of the vehicle and that they are able to operate the truck proficiently and in a safe manner.